bcinarli/project-templates/gulp-based/README.md

 This template contains sample routines to build a simple app.
 It uses [Nunjucks](https://mozilla.github.io/nunjucks/) templates from Mozilla and Sass.

-## Includes Packages & Related Tasks
+## Included Packages & Related Tasks

 ### Connect
 Connect server with livereload